 Society for the History of Technology (SHOT) and Technology and Culture (T&C) at Tech

 The School of History and Sociology has a long history of engagement with the Society for the History of Technology (SHOT), the leading professional society in history of technology, and its journal, Technology and Culture (T&C).
 Former HSOC professor Melvin Kranzberg was a founding member of T&C and served as a SHOT president, as did former professor Bruce Sinclair.
-Current professor Steve Usselman continued the tradition with a two-year stint as president beginning in January 2007.
+Current McEver Professor Steve Usselman continued the tradition with a two-year stint as president beginning in January 2007, followed by HSOC Kranzberg Professor John Krige in 2017.
 The School’s close ties of SHOT and T&C enrich graduate students’ exposure to leading scholars and research.

 Center for Women, Science, and Technology (WST)

 An interdisciplinary center based in Ivan Allen College, the Center for Women, Science, and Technology (WST) conducts a variety of research and educational programs on campus.
 Graduate students in the School frequently assist in conducting research and organizing programs, such as speakers series, conferences, and workshops.